huaweicloud/terraform-provider-huaweicloud/docs/resources/cc_network_instance.md

   Changing this parameter will create a new resource.

 * `name` - (Optional, String) The network instance name.
-  The name can contain 1 to 64 characters, only letters, Chinese characters, digits, hyphens (-), underscores (_) and dots (.).
+  The name can contain `1` to `64` characters, only English letters, Chinese characters, digits, hyphens (-), underscores (_) and dots (.).

 * `description` - (Optional, String) The description about the network instance.
-  The description can contain a maximum of 255 characters.
+  The description contain a maximum of `255` characters, and the angle brackets (< and >) are not allowed.

 * `instance_domain_id` - (Optional, String, ForceNew) Account ID of the VPC or virtual gateway.